hugo-toha/guides/content/posts/configuration/home-section/home-section.md

 {{< vs 2 >}}

-The following image shows how the contents of `site.yaml` is mapped to the `Home` section.
+The following image shows how the contents of `site.yaml` are mapped into the `Home` section.

 {{< img src="/images/posts/configuration/home.png" >}}